-Cleaning of the affected building will follow CDC guidelines before an expected reopening on Monday, June 22, 2020.
-Students, staff and faculty members impacted by the building closure will be advised of alternate arrangements as needed.
+Cleaning of the affected building followed CDC guidelines before reopening on Monday, June 22, 2020.
+Students, staff and faculty members impacted by the building closure were advised of alternate arrangements as needed.
 Roane State also notified the Anderson County Health Department of the positive test.

 Please continue to wash your hands frequently, wear face coverings in public and stay home if you are sick to help protect yourself and others during the pandemic.